openenergymonitor/docs/main/heatpumps/guide.md

 Glyn covers briefly the importance of designing for low flow temperatures (35-40C) when it is -3C outside (design temperature) and the related radiator upgrades that he made to enable running the system at these lower flow temperatures.

 Note that Glyn used a particularly low air-change rate for his calculation of 0.3 ACH based on the result from a blower door test.
+We have since performed further in-use CO2 monitoring which suggested a range of air change rates from 0.3 to 0.6 ACH.
+The minimum whole dwelling ventilation rate in the part F UK building regulations for a 2-bed house is 25 L/s which works out to 0.6 ACH for Glyn's building volume.

+Part F regulations are there to ensure healthy air quality.
+Ventilation rates should ideally be responsive to demand e.g higher ventilation rates when humidity and CO2 rise too high and lower when levels are healthy.
+See thread: [Measuring air change rates with CO2 sensors for heat pump heat loss calculation](https://community.openenergymonitor.org/t/measuring-air-change-rates-with-co2-sensors-for-heat-pump-heat-loss-calculation/25817) for a wider discussion of this topic.

-These are far lower than the values given in MCS/CIBSE guidance for pre-2000 properties which are usually around 1.5 ACH for properties of this age (range 1.0-3.0 ACH).
+Even 0.6 ACH is far lower than the values given in MCS/CIBSE guidance for pre-2000 properties which are around 1.5 ACH for properties of this age (range 1.0-3.0 ACH) and so we will still be avoiding most of the risk of over-estimating heat loss.

 **YouTube:** [2.
 Air Source Heat Pump 1st Winter Performance in Solid Stone Welsh Cottage](https://www.youtube.com/watch?v=kkNx2oSO-S4)